 Elder Abuse and Common Signs

-Unfortunately, even if every precaution is taken, there are instances of abuse that could occur.
+Unfortunately, even if every precaution is taken, there are instances of elder abuse that could occur.
 One must be vigilant to the state of their loved ones in nursing homes.
 There are several different types of abuse:

 This type of abuse occurs when someone in the facility or another resident physically causing someone harm.
 This can include assault, battery, or sexual abuse.
 Physical signs of this include bruises, cuts, welts, or broken bones.
 Additionally, changes in a person’s demeanor, attitude, and personality could all be signs to look for any physical signs of abuse.